verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 ---
 title: "Customizing Load Balancers on OKE"
-description: "Customizing Load Balancers on OKE for Verrazzano system and application endpoints"
+description: "Customizing load balancers on OKE for Verrazzano system and application endpoints"
-linkTitle: OKE LoadBalancers
+linkTitle: OKE Load Balancers
-weight: 1
+weight: 3
 draft: false
 ---

-Verrazzano sets up the following Load Balancers on Kuberentes at install time:
+Verrazzano sets up the following load balancers on Kubernetes at install time:
-* LoadBalancer for Nginx ingress
+* Loadbalancer for NGINX ingress
-* LoadBalancer for Istio ingress
+* Loadbalancer for Istio ingress

 Verrazzano allows customizing the LoadBalancers allocated by Oracle Container Engine (OKE) using annotations defined by OKE.

 ### Customizing LoadBalancer Shape

-At the time of installation Verrazzano allows users to customize the shape and size of the LoadBalancers created.
+At the time of installation Verrazzano allows users to customize the shape and size of the load balancers created.
 OCI offers a flexible LoadBalancer which uses Dynamic Shape:
 * 10 Mbps
 * 100 Mbps